 These issues will be explored through IFoA’s Inclusive Insurance Bulletin Series.
 Through the series, the IFoA will present a broad perspective on this issue, and has invited contributions from a range of important voices in the debate including Citizens Advice and the Social Market Foundation.

-Drivers of Change, the first bulletin in the series, explores the societal, technological and macroeconomic drivers that are creating the need for change, and the impact they are having.
+Bulletin 1: Drivers of change, the first bulletin in the series, explores the societal, technological and macroeconomic drivers that are creating the need for change, and the impact they are having.
 The second and third bulletin in the series will be released later in 2020.